redhat-cip/dci-doc/installation/selinux-configuration.rst

 SELinux Configuration
 =====================

-DCI Control-Server works well with SELinux in enforcing mode.
+The DCI Control-Server works well with SELinux in enforcing mode.

-An administrator has two boolean to enable permanently for the Control-Server to work
+An administrator has two boolean values to enable permanently for the Control-Server to work:

 * **httpd_can_network_connect_db**: Allow httpd to connect to a database through the network